• Motor vehicle dynamics (Genta)

 The exam consists of three tests:

-• a progress oral exam, in the form of a short presentation of the results of an in-depth review conducted by the student on a topic assigned during the course;
+• a progress oral exam, in the form of a short presentation of the results of an in-depth review conducted by the student on a topic assigned during the course (optional);

 • a group work consisting in the design and completion of an experimental test, and final presentation of the activity (highly recommended);

 • in alternative to the group work, a final oral exam on the theoretical elements of the course and on the experimental activities conducted in the lab.